slugbyte/lackluster.nvim/README.md

 If you like this project star the GitHub repository :)

 ## HELP WANTED
-If you find in bugs, or syntax issues feel free to open a ticket!
+If you find a bug please open a ticket :) and please include screenshots if relevant :)

 Is `lackluster` missing support for a plugin you love?
 Feel free to open a PR with a suggested implementation!
 Your contribution is mega much appreciated.